KatherineWadhwani/KatherineWadhwani.github.io/README.txt

 Project by Katherine Wadhwani

 Correctness and Troubleshooting;
 To the best of my understanding, all parts of this project have been implemented correctly.
-My only issue I'm continuing to troubleshoot is in styling resume.html, such that the two columns start at the same height on the page.
+The only issue I'm continuing to troubleshoot is in styling resume.html, such that the two columns start at the same height on the page.

 Collaboration: